dwan6767/Kemvin-/README.md

 # **ESP32 Universal Multitasker **

 ## **Project Overview**
-This project uses an **ESP32** microcontroller to create a multi-functional device with a sliding UI interface displayed on an **OLED screen**.
+This project uses an **ESP32** microcontroller to create a multi-functional device with a basic interface displayed on an **OLED screen**.
 The device is equipped with multiple operational modes, including:
 - **Wi-Fi Network Scanning**
 - **IR Signal Reception and Transmission**
 - **PWM Control**
 - **Sensor Sensing**
 - **Analog Sensing**

-The user can navigate through these modes using three buttons (**Up**, **Down**, and **Select**) while viewing a graphical interface that slides left and right between modes.
-Each mode is represented by its own logo displayed on an OLED screen.
-Additionally, UART communication is used to exchange data with another device, such as an **Arduino Uno**.
+The user can navigate through these modes using three buttons (**Up**, **Down**, and **Select**) while viewing a graphical interface that goes up and down between modes.
+Each mode is represented by its own name displayed on an OLED screen.
+Additionally, UART communication is used to exchange data with another device and sensors.
 The project also features a buzzer to provide audio feedback.

 ## **Hardware Requirements**
 - **ESP32 Development Board**